A 4D asymptotically flat rotating black hole solution including supertraslation correction: Summary and future work

-In this study, we have obtained metrices of an asymptotically flat rotating black hole spacetime solution in the $\varepsilon^1$-order supertranslated BL coordinate system as in (\ref{klafh}), and checked the angular momentum of the spacetime, including the $\varepsilon^1$-order correction.
-The key idea of this has been using the coordinate transformation, {\it the frame-dragging}, \cite{wikikerr}.
-As to the future direction, we are considering to study the gravitational memory effect in our spacetime.
+In this study, we have obtained the metrices of an asymptotically flat rotating black hole spacetime solution with an arbitrary $a$ (black hole rotation) in the linear-order ($\varepsilon^1$-order) supertranslated BL coordinate system as in (\ref{klafh}).
+We can confirm that (\ref{klafh}) satisfies the Einstein equation to the $\varepsilon^1$-order for an arbitrary $a$.
+Lastly, we have obtained the angular momentum of the spacetime including the $\varepsilon^1$-order correction.